 It’s absolutely natural to feel worried and anxious.
 But just acknowledging that may not be enough.

-So how to deal with anxiety in the times of pandemic?
+So how to deal with anxiety in the times of pandemic or any other crisis?

 These are unprecedented times.
 For our generation that is.
 What’s happening around us might be frightening because it hasn’t happened to us before, and we as a society don’t really know how to act – we learn as we go.
 We are connected and what happens to one group happens to all of us.
 On a worldwide scale.